MohammedAsaadAsaad/flutter_quds_db/README.md

 ## Monitoring changes:
-To capture the changes in some table:
+To handle the changes in some table:
 ```
   notesProvider.addEntryChangeListner((changeType, entry) {
       switch (changeType) {